This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child's healthcare provider will ask when your child's fever began and how high it was.
-He will ask about other symptoms and examine your child for signs of a viral infection.
-He will feel your child's neck for lumps and listen to his heart and lungs.
-Tell him if your child recently had surgery or an infection.
-Tell him if your child has any medical conditions, such as diabetes.
-Let him know if your child has had recent contact with a sick person.
-He may ask for a list of your child's medications or immunization records.
+He or she will ask about other symptoms and examine your child for signs of a viral infection.
+The provider will feel your child's neck for lumps and listen to his or her heart and lungs.
+Tell the provider if your child recently had surgery or an infection.
+Tell him or her if your child has any medical conditions, such as diabetes.
+Tell your provider if your child has had recent contact with a sick person.
+He or she may ask for a list of your child's medications or immunization records.
 Your child may also need blood or urine tests to check for infection.
 Ask about other tests your child may need if blood and urine tests do not explain the cause of your child's fever.

 How is a fever treated?

-How can I make my child more comfortable while he has a fever?
+How can I make my child more comfortable while he or she has a fever?

 - Help your child drink at least 6 to 8 eight-ounce cups of clear liquids each day.
 Give your child water, juice, or broth.
 Do not give sports drinks to babies or toddlers.